remotion-dev/remotion/packages/docs/docs/transforms.md

 Animation occurs when the visual properties of an element transform over time.
 Let's look at five common ways to transform an element.

-Already familiar with how to apply CSS transforms in React? [skip this page](/docs/animating-properties).
+Already familiar with how to apply CSS transforms in React?
+[Skip this page](/docs/animating-properties).

 ## The 5 basic transformations